 Once you have logged in to myAU, you may register in a course and view personal information, such as your AU Library account, and your assignment marks, and course grades.
-You may also take care of administrative matters, such as booking
+You may also take care of administrative matters, such as booking myAU (current students)

-Right to Appeals Regulations

-Search Undergraduate Calendar examinations, submitting assignments, and requesting extensions or course withdrawals.
+Right to Appeals Regulations examinations, submitting assignments, and requesting extensions or course withdrawals.

-Athabasca University will also communicate directly with you through myAU.
+Search Undergraduate Calendar Athabasca University will also communicate directly with you through myAU.
 Check the Message Centre on your myAU home page for general information and for mail addressed to you.